freekendrick98/CS-330/README.md

 # CS-330
 1.How do I approach designing software?
 -What new design skills has your work on the project helped you to craft?
+Being new to OpenGL everything was new and all of the design skills I learned were new.
+Learning the new design skills in OpenGL allowed me to create my 3D Scene utilizing OpenGL commands such as translate, rotate, and scale.
+Managing the libraries and dependencies was a dauting task at first, but over time became muscle memory.
 -What design process did you follow for your project work?

 -How could tactics from your design approach be applied in future work?